joelmontavon/sds-docs/README.md

 ## Resources

 ### Extending the Linkage Resource
-`Linkage` resources use extensions to identify the partition for each `reference`.
-From the `Linkage` resource, the `item` with a type of "source" is used for reading from and writing to the local partition.
+In the `Linkage` resources, extensions are used to identify the partition.
+The `item` with a type of "source" is used for reading from and writing to the local partition.
 In the example below, the `item` with `type` of "source" and `valueUrl` of "SDS-LOCAL" refers to the local partition, while the `item` with `type` of "alternate" and `vauleUrl` of "https://example.org/fhir" refers to the foreign partition.

 ##### Example
 ```json